Graceanna Lewis

-Biography

-Early years
+Early years and education

-Graceanna Lewis was born on August 3, 1821, on a farm near West Vincent Township, Chester County, Pennsylvania.
+Lewis was born on August 3, 1821, on a farm near West Vincent Township in Chester County, Pennsylvania.
 She was the second of four daughters of a Quaker farmer named John Lewis and his wife, the former Esther Fussell.
 Graceanna's ancestors included a friend of William Penn who had emigrated to the new Province of Pennsylvania from South Wales in 1682.

 Lewis' father died when she was only three years old, leaving her mother to raise her alone.
 Her mother had been a school teacher prior to marriage and was instrumental in developing a keen affection for science learning in Graceanna.
 Esther Fussell Lewis made astronomy and weather observations as well as plant flowering times.
 She also serving as a role model in social activism by housing fugitive slaves as part of the Underground Railroad to freedom in Canada.
 Following her mother's death, Lewis made her own home available for this purpose, secretly providing overnight accommodation for as many as 11 runaways slaves at one time.

-Lewis attended the Kimberton Boarding School for Girls in neighboring Kimberton, Pennsylvania, at which she received instruction in many of the natural sciences, including astronomy, botany, chemistry, and zoology.
+Lewis attended Kimberton Boarding School for Girls in neighboring Kimberton, Pennsylvania, at which she received instruction in many of the natural sciences, including astronomy, botany, chemistry, and zoology.
 Lewis also showed great aptitude as a painter of natural subjects.

+Career

-Following the completion of her studies in 1842, she entered the teaching profession — one of the few fields of endeavor open to educated women in the day, taking a position as a teacher of botany and chemistry at a boarding school in York, Pennsylvania, run by her uncle Bartholomew Fussell.
+Following the completion of her studies in 1842, she entered the teaching profession, which was one of the few career fields open to educated women in the day, taking a position as a teacher of botany and chemistry at a boarding school in York, Pennsylvania, run by her uncle Bartholomew Fussell.